BEST ALL-AROUND WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 Do they perform with the best?
 No. Will you notice a big performance improvement coming off a pair of stock wheels on a $2500 to $5000 bike?
 Definitely.
 Are they better than alloy wheels that cost around the same amount?
 I do believe so with the exception of superior alloy braking.
 Will you notice a performance difference between these and the Best Performer Zipp 303 NSW?
 An enthusiast with some carbon wheel experience surely would.
 But, if you aren’t willing (or can’t afford) to pay roughly twice the price for the Best Performer Zipp 303s, this is the best value – the best performer in the value price range.

 So how do they get this kind of performance at 1/2 or more of the market price of the top priced carbon clinchers?
 I can only note that Reynolds is a large shop that historically makes rims for others as well as themselves so they may have a significant volume advantage.
 They also appear to follow a multi-tier product line strategy rather than a top-of-the-line, low volume, high margin one like those selling at the highest prices.
 The carbon clincher market is a growing segment and Reynolds appears to go after it at many levels (high-end, mid-priced, outsourced rims, etc.), perhaps each with their own margin targets.
-Regardless of the reasons however, the Assault is the Best Value all-around rim brake wheelset.
+Regardless of the reasons, however, the Assault is the Best Value all-around rim brake wheelset.

 Those are very different wheels from the current generation ones and I don’t recommend you buy them at any price (braking, crosswind handling, comfort are all unacceptable).

-With the newest generation Assault, the name has varied somewhat (Assault, Assault SLG, Assault Tubeless) and there is also a disc brake version of the same wheelset (called the Assault Disc Brake, reviewed here).
+With the newest generation Assaults, the name has varied somewhat (Assault, Assault SLG, Assault Tubeless) and there is also a disc brake version of the same wheelset (called the Assault Disc Brake, reviewed here).
 Before you buy the current generation Assault, I encourage you to double-check that it indeed is the current generation (2015 or later).
 If you aren’t sure, feel free to send me a link to the one you are considering in the comment section and I will check it for you.

 What matters most in choosing between all-around wheelsets?
 In some ways, this is much like choosing a car.
 Depending on who you talk to, there are a lot of different factors to consider.
 Depending on who you are and what kind of riding you do, some of these factors are more important than others.